Freedom in Christ

 Who are the really free people in the world?
 Are they the rich and famous?
 Are they the ones that everyone likes?
 Are they the ones with a great education?

 I've got news for you: Most of the people that we meet are under a great bondage.
 They may look okay, but God's word describes it this way: " . . .
 While they promise them liberty, they themselves are the servants of corruption: for of whom a man is overcome, of the same is he brought in bondage."
 II Peter 2: 19.

 That's right!
-For anyone who sins, he has traded in his freedom from sin, and has become a bondservant of Satan.
+For anyone who makes a steady practice of sining, he has traded in his freedom from sin, and has become a bondservant of Satan.
 Satan, the Bible says, is the father of lies.
 One of the names for Satan, Beelzebub, means "lord of the flies."
 Satan is a horrible master, doing the worst for his servants and never giving them a square deal.
 Who are some of his servants?

 How has Satan enslaved people?
 People have three distinct styles of weakness, as described in

 I John 2: 15-17: the lust of the flesh, the lust of the eyes, and the pride of life.
 Each one of us has a weakness in at least one of those three areas.
 Those who have the lust of the flesh as a weakness have a hard time being temperate in their eating, or drinking, or sex life, or with substance abuse.
 Those who have a hard time with the lust of the eyes have difficulty with materialism-they want to buy too much, or they may steal from their neighbors.
 And those whose weakness comes from the pride of life have a hard time getting along with others because there just aren't that many people interested in spending a lot of time doing the care and feeding of other's egos.